cbrake/linux-serial-test/README.md

                         when serial driver buffer is full
       -t, --no-tx       Don't transmit data
-      -l, --rx-delay    Delay between reading data (ms) (can be used to test flow control) -q, --rs485       Enable RS485 direction control on port, and set delay from when TX is finished and RS485 driver enable is de-asserted.
+      -l, --rx-delay    Delay between reading data (ms) (can be used to test flow control) -a, --tx-delay    Delay between writing data (ms) -w, --tx-bytes    Number of bytes for each write (default is to repeatedly write 1024 bytes until no more are accepted)
+      -q, --rs485       Enable RS485 direction control on port, and set delay from when TX is finished and RS485 driver enable is de-asserted.
 Delay is specified in bit times.